segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/listrak/index.md

 7. Click the Segment card
 8. Click Setup Integration
 9. Paste the Write key you copied from Segment and click **Save**.
-10. Add at least one email list that you want to sync with Segment and click Save again
+10. Add at least one email list that you want to sync with Segment and click **Save**.

 ## Components